Four Main Reasons for Cesarean

 Failure to Progress

 Historically, evidence has shown that many care providers do not give women the chance to progress in the first stage of labor (dilated to 10cm) or enough time to push the baby out when they do get there.
 In 2011, ACOG and SMFM (the Society for Maternal-Fetal Medicine) put out an updated definition on time limits for the first and second stages (the pushing stage) of labor.
-The new guideline says that a woman is not considered to be in active labor until six centimetres and cannot be termed as “failure to progress” until she is at least six centimetres dilated, her waters have ruptured, and no cervical change has been made in six hours of labor.
+The new guideline says that a woman is not considered to be in active labor until six centimeters and cannot be termed as “failure to progress” until she is at least six centimeters dilated, her waters have ruptured, and no cervical change has been made in six hours of labor.

-For the second stage of labor, there is no time limit for pushing the baby out and pushing can continue for up to three or four hours, as long as the birthing parent and baby are stable.
+For the second stage of labor, there is no time limit for pushing the baby out and pushing can continue for up to three or four hours, as long as the mom and baby are stable.
 Many women certainly had their primary Cesareans because their care provider did not give them enough time to labor or push (ACOG, SMFM, 2014).

 Labor progress is not just about cervical dilation either.
 Labor progresses through these six stages:

-• The cervix moves from posterior to anterior position
+- The cervix moves from posterior to anterior position

-• The cervix ripens and softens
+- The cervix ripens and softens

-• The cervix effaces
+- The cervix effaces

-• The cervix dilates
+- The cervix dilates

-• The baby’s head rotates, flexes, and molds
+- The baby’s head rotates, flexes, and molds

-• The baby descends, rotates further, and is born
+- The baby descends, rotates further, and is born

 A mother’s emotional state and ability to cope with physical discomforts also plays into the body’s ability to labor effectively.